 Titanium dioxide is a mineral extensively used in skin care products like powder-based makeup and sunscreens.
 But, is titanium dioxide for the skin safe?

-Sunscreens with titanium dioxide are perfect for daily and prolonged sun exposure to protect the skin from harmful UV rays.
-It has been used in the skin care industry for years now, but there have been some concerns about its safety.
+Sunscreens with titanium dioxide are good for daily use as they provide efficient UV protection during prolonged sun exposure.
+While it has been used in the skin care and beauty industry for years now, there have been some concerns about its safety.
 Read this article to find out all about the use of titanium dioxide for the skin.

 In This Article